 Concentrations include: Clinical Forensic Psychology, Clinical Health Psychology, Clinical Neuropsychology, Psychodynamic Psychology, and the Psychology of Long-Term Mental Illness.
 The Child, Adolescent & Family Psychology track requires students to participate in pre-practicum research, and clinical practica with core faculty.
 Students will complete 18 hours of specified coursework.
-The Multicultural/Diversity track requires students to participate in pre-practicum research, research, and clinical practica with core facility.
+The Multicultural/Diversity track requires students to participate in pre-practicum research, and clinical practica with core facility.
 Students will complete 12 hours of specified coursework.
 The Trauma track requires students to participate in trauma research and clinical practica with core faculty.
-Students complete 12 hours of specified coursework.
+Students will complete 12 hours of specified coursework.
+The Trauma track requires students to participate in trauma research and clinical practica with core faculty.
+Students will complete 12 hours of specified coursework.